Add wireless charging to your iPhone right now

 Don't some Samsung phones have it?

-Yes, the Samsung Galaxy S8 and, before it, the Samsung Galaxy S7 (£6.99 at Amazon Marketplace) can be charged wirelessly.
+Yes, the Samsung Galaxy S8 and, before it, the Samsung Galaxy S7 ($639.00 at DWI Digital Cameras) can be charged wirelessly.

 What are the benefits?